Transfer Student and Military Policy Guidelines

-Once the course is complete, and you have re-tested submit the completed ATI TEAS Remediation form and your updated test score with your online application.
+Once you have re-tested, submit the completed ATI TEAS Remediation form (PDF) and your updated test score with your online application.

 The following are possible study aids for the TEAS test.
 Some are free and some have an associated cost.
 Sacramento City Nursing does not endorse one type of study guide over another.
 Students will need to choose the best study guide to meet their personal learning style.

 - TEAS practice test, study guide, and prep course

 from Mometrix Academy

 SOC 321/SOC 300 Policy

 A student may use a SOC 300 course to apply to the RN program if they can prove they have met the Ethnic/Multicultural Studies requirement.
 A substitution General Education Equivalency Form (PDF) must be submitted at the time of application proving the applicant has met the General Education (GE) Ethnic/Multicultural Studies Graduation Requirement through another course.
 The equivalency form, completed by a counselor, must be submitted with the application.